cainbn97/ALX4_footprinting_analysis/README.md

 2. [Bigwig and heatmap generation](#post-processing-of-alx4-cutrun)
 3. [Footprinting analysis](#footprinting-analysis)

-This document details and documents the analysis, but is not meant for reproducible runs.
+This document details and documents the analysis, but is not meant to be applicable on other datasets without modification.

 # ALX4 analysis